The Subs: Successful second album: Decontrol

 In March 2011, The Subs released their second studio album, Decontrol, again on the Lectroluv label.
 The first single from this album, "The Face Of The Planet", was exceptionally well received and soon got the band its second gold record.

 "The Face of the Planet" became a success on the Australian radio station Triple J. As a result, the band was invited to Australia to play the Future Music Festival, a national festival touring five different cities.
 Upon arrival in Brisbane, Papillon got arrested for filming ‘the journey of their luggage along the luggage conveyor’.
 He was released with a stern warning.

 In 2011, The Subs brought home their third gold record with Zanna, a cover of Luc Van Acker's eighties cult classic, featuring Tom Barman (dEUS) and Selah Sue.

-In 2013, The Subs released an EP called “Collaborations” where they worked with renowned producers Étienne de Crécy, Zombie Nation, Alex Gopher, Shinichi Osawa, John Roman, Blatan and Hoshina Anniversary.
+In 2013, The Subs released an EP called “Collaborations” where they worked with producers Étienne de Crécy, Zombie Nation, Alex Gopher, Shinichi Osawa, John Roman, Blatan and Hoshina Anniversary.